mrwizzarrd/TextBasedPoker/README.md

 Things Learned from this Project (So far):
     Workflow Management
     Basic Data Structures/Algorithms
-    Refresher on Object Oriented Design and OOP Concepts such as Inheritence
+    Refresher on Object Oriented Design and OOP Concepts such as Inheritence/Polymorphism Clean User Interface Design